open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * **Readable span**: A span interface that MUST allow to retrieve all information that was added to the span (e.g. all attributes, events, (parent) `SpanContext`, etc.).

   The readable span MUST provide a method called `getInstrumentationLibrary` (or similar), that returns the `InstrumentationLibrary` information held by the `Tracer` that created the span.
+* **Read/write span**: A span that provides both the full API as defined in the [API-level definition for span's interface](api.md#span-operations) and additionally the same interface as for readable spans as defined in the above bullet point.

-  A readable span MAY be identical to a read/write span, i.e., SDKs are not required to have a read-only interface.
+The readable span interface MAY be identical to the read/write interface, i.e., SDKs are not required to have a read-only interface.
 SDKs are also allowed to use a read/write span instead of a different readable interface only in some places where the SDK requires a readable span.
-* **Read/write span**: A span that provides both the full API as defined in the [API-level definition for span's interface](api.md#span-operations) and additionally the same interface as for readable spans as defined in the above bullet point.

 ## Span processor